17SABT71M3/ffstr.bat/README.md

 `is puneet`<br>this command searches for the literal space ` ` using the `/c` handle and the delimiter `-` (the delimiter is the break up character)

 NOTE: < FINDSTR REGEX > is different in operation from regular expected regex. therefore please test your inputs and regex using FINDSTR independently to confirm the output/efficacy
+<h1> Final apologies</h1>
+i am revisiting this page (not the project) and find the code to be miserably planned. this script hangs if no arguments are provided. barring the fact that it still works, my apologies for such shoddy work.

 <p><a id="abcd"><sup>#</a></sup></p>
 @@@